sunfishstanford/sunfishstanford.github.io/_posts/2023-09-13-FreeEnergy1.md

 dU = T dS - P dV + \mu dn.
 $$

 The $$TdS$$ term is the energy that flows between the System and the Reservoir to maintain thermal equilibrium to keep the temperature fixed at $$T$$.
-The $$-PdV$$ term is the change in the stored energy, so we would like to isolate this term so that we can integrate that to get the total stored energy.
-And if the number of moles of the substance is constant, then $$dn=0$$, and we can eliminate the $$\mu dn$$ term.
+The $$-PdV$$ term is the change in the stored energy, so we would like to isolate this term so that we can integrate to get the total stored energy.
+And if the number of moles of the gas is constant, then $$dn=0$$, and we can eliminate the $$\mu dn$$ term.

 To eliminate the $$TdS$$ term, we define a new quantity $$F$$, the *Helmholtz free energy*,